gianfaye/gianfaye-jekyll/_posts/2015-11-26-philippine-online-banking-security-vulnerabilities.md

 ---
 {% include JB/setup %}

-This post is a collation of articles and other references backing up a personal research of the current state of security of Philippine online banking portals.
+This post is a collation of articles and other references backing up a personal research about the current state of security of Philippine online banking portals.
 The purpose of this research is mainly educational and encouraging awareness of our online activities — one of which is online banking.

 <hr>